Abundance of events coming up to celebrate Matariki

 "It's about making connections, bringing out knowledge and being able to pass it on in whanaungatanga."

-She says in this body of work the figures made out of carved corkscrews are doing a waiata, and that depending on where the light hits, shadows change and creates movement.
+She says in this body of work the figures crafted from stylised corkscrews are doing a waiata, and that depending on where the light hits, shadows change and creates movement.

 Jane says this exhibition is a great way to celebrate Matariki as it works with the community and brings people together.